 - Research and Development: Minimum 50% cash and up to 50% in-kind

-- New Technology Business: Minimum 50% cash (provided by private investors) and up to 50% in-kind
+- New Technology Business: Minimum 50% cash (provided by third-party private investors — not founders or relatives) and up to 50% in-kind

-Cash must be in hand or committed in writing by accredited private investors or lenders to be released coinciding with receipt of program funds.
+Cash must be in hand or committed in writing by investors or lenders to be available coinciding with receipt of program funds.
 The balance of non-cash matching funds may be in the form of in-kind matching funds.
 The following types of in-kind matches may be allowed:

 - Pro-bono services provided to the applicant

 - Services provided which are paid for with stock rather than cash

 - Donated rent or work space

 - Time and resources of the firm and its employees dedicated to the same activities proposed for financial support

 - Imputed equivalent or fair market value of equipment donated or used in the project

 - Direct costs of intellectual property brought to the project as valued by an independent third party